stackitcloud/stackit-sdk-java/README.md

 ### Gradle

-Add the dependencies to your project's build file:
+Add the dependencies to your project's build file (replace `<SDK_VERSION>` with the latest version of each SDK submdoule):

 ```groovy
   repositories {